Tough Situations May Challenge You

 In the business world, it's even worse.
 Women cannot show anger; men cannot show compassion or sadness.
 You are taught that you have to be tough and in control at all times.
 No one wants a wimp around.

-You'll be able to master new challenges and handle everything that comes your way.
+You'll be able to master new challenges and handle everything that comes your way with grace and ease.

 Developing Emotional Competency